-The 4 things you should do to make the most out of your next one-on-one meeting.
+The 4 things you should do to make the most out of your next 1-on-1 meeting.

 That’s almost half of employees thinking that their managers aren’t as prepared for one-on-one meetings as they could be.

 Managers seem to agree.
-Sixteen percent of managers we surveyed said their biggest frustration with one-on-one meetings is they’re never sure how to prepare or what to ask.
+Twenty-four percent of managers we surveyed said their biggest frustration with one-on-one meetings is they’re never sure how to prepare or what to ask.

 Fortunately, preparing for a one-on-one meeting is neither hard nor time-consuming.
 Before your next one-on-one, here are the four things you can do (and each takes 10 minutes or less):

 You waste time when you’re not up-to-speed.
 When you walk into a one-on-one meeting not knowing what the person has been working on for the past month, you squander 10–15 minutes to get caught up on old information.
 That’s 10–15 minutes that could’ve been spent discovering and discussing new information.
 Instead, spend a few minutes getting up to speed before the meeting rather than during it.
 Specifically:

 - Review status updates ahead of time.
 You’ll save time by not rehashing “What’s the latest on X?”
 And you’ll better orient yourself on what the focus of the one-on-one meeting should be.

 - Revisit notes from the last one-on-one meeting.
 You’ll realize there’s an important topic you need to circle back on or an action item you need to complete.
 These notes can also help inform the questions you want to ask for this upcoming meeting

 #2: Ask your direct report to create an agenda.